 Risk Minimisation Measures

 Do not engage, or allow others to engage, in any of the following:

-- joking, ridiculing, rejecting, isolating, or taking the ‘mickey’ out of a youth.
+- Joking, ridiculing, rejecting, isolating, or taking the ‘mickey’ out of a youth member(s).

-While many of the above points may not be legally actionable, they are against the principles and value of SLSA and guarded against in the Code of Conduct.
+While many of the above points may not be legally actionable, they are against the principles and values of SLSA and are guarded against in the Code of Conduct.

 TISLSC aims to foster teamwork and group cohesion between leaders allowing for the ability to point out inappropriate attitudes and behaviour by members of the team.
 TISLSC does not tolerate abusive or inappropriate behaviour.
 In the event that you witness, hear about, or are the victim of abuse you are bound by the Code of Conduct to report the incident to our Member Protection officer immediately.